cly234/DeepClustering-ConNR/README.md

 sh run.sh
 ```
 where you can modify the config file (i.e. `cifar10_r18_connr`) or the number of devices ( i.e. `CUDA_VISIBLE_DEVICES=0,1,2,3`) in `run.sh`.
-- For more custom settings, you can directly modify the config file in `configs/*`.
+- For more customized uses, you can directly modify the config file in `configs/*`.